 Whether it's road salt or ocean salt that challenges your landscaping efforts, your best ally will be salt-tolerant plants.
 One of my favorites is winterberry, a shrub that is also a good plant for wet areas.
 Sure, this type of holly is a bit of a one-hit-wonder, furnishing color in late fall but little interest for the rest of the year.
 But oh what a show it puts on when its red berries take center stage!

 You're probably aware that there are acid-loving plants you can grow to address the problem of planting in the ground that is "sour."
 But how does one address the opposite challenge?
 Well, there are also plants that perform well in alkaline soils.
 The ground cover, creeping thyme is one of them.
-I see this plant growing wild all over in the alkaline soils of the Berkshires in Western Massachusetts.
+This plant grows wild all over in the alkaline soils of the Berkshires in Western Massachusetts.

 Excessive clay in the soil has been the demise of many a gardener but some plants will tolerate it.
 You should become acquainted with them if this is a problem in your landscaping.
 Bee balm is one of them and an easy perennial to grow.
 You may have to deal with powdery mildew, but I offer simple tips for that in my article.

 We all know that dry conditions often spell problems for plants.
 And if you've ever foolishly tried to grow a full-sun plant in a shady area, then you're already fully aware of the challenges that shade can pose.
 But what do you get when you combine dry soil with shade?
 A double challenge, that's what.
 Thankfully, there are plants for dry shade that are tough enough to withstand the onslaught of this two-headed monster.

 Hosta is one of the most popular choices.
 If you think this foliage plant is boring, then there's a good chance you haven't explored the world of hostas very thoroughly.
 As I detail in my article, hostas come in a number of sizes and textures, and for the color, you can choose from: